thoughtbot/superglue/docs/reference/types.md

 Defined in: [types/index.ts:536](https://github.com/thoughtbot/superglue/blob/6828bbda8f8692c93cd2c69d86a8a10fbb351d20/superglue/lib/types/index.ts#L536)

-This is the navigation component that gets used by [ApplicationProps](#applicationprops).
+This is the navigation component that gets used by `createApp`.
 The component takes a mapping of page components and swaps them when navigating and passes [NavigateTo](#navigateto) to all page components.